ace7/redis-rdb-tools/README.md

 In addition, rdbtools provides utilities to :

  1. Generate a Memory Report of your data across all databases and keys
- 2. Convert dump files to JSON
+ 2. Convert dump files to JSON (whole file or *line*)
  3. Compare two dump files using standard diff tools

-Rdbtools is written in Python, though there are similar projects in other languages.
-See [FAQs](https://github.com/sripathikrishnan/redis-rdb-tools/wiki/FAQs) for more information.

 ## Installing rdbtools ##

 Pre-Requisites :

 1. python 2.x and pip.
 2. redis-py is optional and only needed to run test cases.